drew-j-tp/fannie-mae-capstone/README.md

  * I chose a subset of the Fannie Mae loan dataset
     * 2016-2019 for recency but avoiding foreclosure moratorium
  * Current model has 80% accuracy on test data
+ * Using classification models
+ * SciKit-Learn and Python

 ## Data Preprocessing